Danialgharaie/mutant-landscape/README.md

 Any CLI flags override values from the JSON file.

 Use `--help` to see all available options.
-The script prints the final Pareto front and always writes a `history.csv` log inside the run directory.
+The script prints the final Pareto front and writes a `final_pareto_front.csv` containing the best sequences across all generations, along with a `history.csv` log inside the run directory.

 The `--log-level` flag controls logging verbosity and `--seed` sets the Python and NumPy random seed for reproducible runs.